 Graduate Funding Package

 All successful doctoral stream program applicants are guaranteed financial support: 5 years of funding for the PhD direct-entry and 4 years of funding for those with a qualifying MSc degree.
 No application is required for consideration of standard department support.
-The intent of the departmental graduate student funding level is to ensure that all students have at least $22,750 after payment of tuition, non-academic fees and UTGSU fees.
-The department base funding package for academic year 2017-18 is $31,230 for domestic or international tuition exempt students and $46,442 for international students (to cover higher tuition fees and UHIP).
+The intent of the departmental graduate student funding level is to ensure that all students have at least $23,250 after payment of tuition, non-academic fees and UTGSU fees.
+Inclusive of tuition and fees, the department base funding package for academic year 2018-19 is $31,740 for domestic students and $32,362 for international PhD students (to cover UHIP fees).
 This funding is in place for the guaranteed period as long as the student remains in good standing in the program.
+(Note that MSc international students are charged at a higher tuition rate and the department provides the tuition fees differential.)

 The support is comprised of several sources: departmental, university and/or major scholarship/fellowships (if applicable), supervisor stipend funds (after the 1st year), and teaching assistantship income.
 The latter is based on the standard department TA service of 140 hours per academic year (approximately 5 hours per week).
 Please note that a TA assignment of less than the standard 140 hours will reduce the overall funding.
 Students may have the opportunity, subject to availability, to take additional TA hours to increase the overall funding.
 Typically, the extra hours are allocated for the summer session.
 It is recommended that additional TA hours be discussed with the student’s supervisor.